-4.6 Our contractors on the leisure side, Holmes Place, have accreditations in QUEST (quality assurance scheme specifically for the sport and leisure contract) ServiceTeam, who deal with our refuse, street cleansing and grounds maintenance contracts have IIP recognition and accreditations in ISO 9002 and British Association of Landscape Industries (BALI).

-4.7 In line with the External Auditor's advice, the Council has from this year picked out some key priority indicators around the customer interface, the Public Service Agreement with Essex County Council, and "missed" bins.
+The Peer Review team commented on our continuing strong focus on contracted services.
+Our contractors on the leisure side, Holmes Place, have accreditations in QUEST (quality assurance scheme specifically for the sport and leisure contract).
+ServiceTeam, who deal with our refuse, street cleansing and grounds maintenance contracts have IIP recognition and accreditations in ISO 9002 and British Association of Landscape Industries (BALI).
+In line with the External Auditor's advice, the Council has from this year picked out some key priority indicators around the customer interface, the Public Service Agreement with Essex County Council, and "missed" bins.
 From the feedback received from the Quarterly Performance Reports, tangible progress is being made across these areas.

-4.8 A consensus view is that the level of quality is realistic providing the level of external pressures and pace of change does not continue to further accelerate, to the point where capacity across the whole organisation becomes an issue.
+A consensus view is that the level of quality is realistic providing the level of external pressures and pace of change does not continue to accelerate to the point where capacity across the whole organisation becomes an issue.